(Disclosure: Some of the links below may be affiliate links)

 So, while this investing level gives you a lot of control, it also gives you a lot of complexity.
 Some people think it is too complicated for them.
 I do not believe it is the case.
 If you do your research correctly, it is not that difficult.
 However, it requires some dedication to learn the necessary things before you get started.

-And it also requires some nerves not to let your emotions invest for you.
+And it also requires some nerves not to let your emotions make any decision.
 At this level, you have all the control.
 So, you may sell or buy shares very quickly.
-If you are not sure you will not do such mistakes, you should maybe stick to the other levels.
+If you are not sure you will not make such mistakes, you should maybe stick to the other levels.

 - Low fees: Average of 0.3% fees per year